United States Army Coast Artillery Corps

 The U.S. Army Coast Artillery Corps (CAC) was an administrative corps responsible for coastal, harbor, and anti-aircraft defense of the United States and its possessions between 1901 and 1950.
 The CAC also operated heavy and railway artillery during World War I.

 History

 As early as 1882 the need for heavy fixed artillery for seacoast defense was noted in Chester A. Arthur's Second Annual Message to Congress where he noted:

 In 1885 the Endicott Board was convened under the subsequent Grover Cleveland administration, chaired by Secretary of War William Crowninshield Endicott.
 This board recommended a large-scale program of harbor defenses at 29 ports, including guns, mortars, and mine fields.
-Most of their recommendations were implemented and new defenses were constructed by the United States Army Corps of Engineers 1895–1905.
+Most of their recommendations were implemented and new defenses were constructed by the United States Army Corps of Engineers between 1895 and 1905.
 As the defenses were constructed, each harbor or river's installations were controlled by Artillery Districts, renamed Coast Defense Commands in 1913 and Harbor Defense Commands in 1925.
 With the 1913 renaming, Artillery Districts became regional commands, each including several coast defense commands.

 An extensive fire control system was developed and provided for the forts of each Artillery District.